A classic British dish of Fish and Chips Recipe with a simple homemade beer batter that you will love and enjoy with your friends!

 Meanwhile, parboil your chips in salted boiling water for about 4 or 5 minutes until softened but still retaining their shape, then drain them in a colander and leave to steam completely dry.

-When all the moisture has disappeared, fry them in the oil that the fish were cooked in at 180ºC until golden and crisp.
+When all the moisture has disappeared, fry them in the oil that the fish was cooked in at 180ºC until golden and crisp.

 While the chips are frying, you can place the fish on a baking tray and put them in the oven for a few minutes at 180ºC to finish cooking.